 If you and your cohabitating partner want to come up with a cohabitation agreement, what exactly can the document cover?
 As we stated earlier, the most common area that a cohabitation agreement covers is how the property would be split up if your relationship were to end.
 A division of debts is included in this as obligations are just as joint (if not more so nowadays) as property, it seems.
 Payments of support after the marriage ends can be contracted for as well.

 Finally, less commonly considered subjects like the person that can make decisions for you or your partner should you lose the ability to do so because of illness or injury can be covered by a cohabitation agreement.
 These decisions can relate to medical issues or estate issues should one of you pass away for any reason.

 Questions on cohabitation agreements?
-Contact the Law Office of Bryan Fagan, PLLC today
+Contact the Law Office of Bryan Fagan, PLLC, today.

-If you have any questions about cohabitation agreements or any other subject in family law please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+If you have any questions about cohabitation agreements or any other subject in family law, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 One of our licensed family law attorneys is ready to assist you six days a week with your questions.
-A consultation is always free and can be extremely helpful in providing you peace of mind as you consider whether or not a family law case is right for you.
+A consultation is always free and can be extremely helpful in providing you peace of mind as you consider whether or not a family law case is suitable for you.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”

 If you want to know more about how to prepare, CLICK the button below to get your FREE E-book: “13 Dirty Tricks to Watch Out For in Your Texas Divorce, and How to Counter Them" Today!”